1986 International Open

-The 1986 BCE International Open was a professional ranking snooker tournament that took place from September to October 1986 at Trentham Gardens in Stoke-on-Trent, England.
+The 1986 International Open (officially the 1986 BCE International Open) was a professional ranking snooker tournament that took place between 26 September and 5 October 1986 at Trentham Gardens in Stoke-on-Trent, England.

 Neal Foulds won his only ranking title by defeating Cliff Thorburn 12–9 in the final.
 Foulds defeated his father, Geoff, 5–0 in 70 minutes in their last-32 match.
-This is the only time a father and son have faced each other in a ranking event.
-Additionally, Peter Francisco beat his uncle Silvinho in the quarter finals.
+This was the only time a father and son have faced each other in a ranking event until Peter and Oliver Lines played each other in the 2021 WST Pro Series.
+Additionally, Peter Francisco beat his uncle Silvinho in the quarter-finals.